herijuache/tribute-page/README.md

 # Tribute Page
-This projects serves as an intro to HTML and CSS for me.
+This projects serves as an intro project to HTML and CSS for me.

-I was able to learn about proper HTML structure as well as how to style the structure using CSS.
+# Learned
+- Proper HTML structure
+- Lists (unordered)
+- Linking CSS stylesheets
+- Semantics